Chapter 70. Other Provisions

 4. Any purchaser at such auction must be a minimum of 21 years of age.

-5. For two years from the date of sale, the auctioneer must keep records, available to the board upon request, of the name and address of each purchaser and a description of the alcoholic beverages purchased.
+5. For two years from the date of sale, the auctioneer must keep records, available to the authority upon request, of the name and address of each purchaser and a description of the alcoholic beverages purchased.

 Statutory Authority